 We are investigating the Critical Period Hypothesis (CPH) of second language (L2) acquisition.
-CPH posits that biological predispositions, e.g., neural plasticity, provide younger speakers with an advantage over older speakers, such that younger learners acquire L2 with greater ease.
+CPH posits that biological predispositions (e.g., neural plasticity) provide younger speakers with an advantage over older speakers, such that younger learners acquire L2 with greater ease.
 However, the role of an immersive L2 environment may affect the dependence of the critical period on the role of biology.
 In collaboration with Terry Au (ms), we hypothesize that amount of good L2 input influences the timing factor in L2 acquisition.
-We propose to test this hypothesis by assessing the effects of training on L2 phonology and whether these effects are age-related, through acoustic analysis using PRAAT of data, collected by Terry Au (ms), from Cantonese speakers intensively training their pronunciation of English words.
-We focus on the speakers' production of English plosive stops /b, d, g/ and /p, t, k/ in phonological minimal pair words (i.e., bag and back).
+We propose to test this hypothesis by assessing the effects of training on L2 phonology and whether these effects are age-related,.
+We will conduct acoustic analysis using PRAAT on data collected from a study by Terry Au (ms).
+In Au’s (ms) study, she examined the effect of intensive training on Cantonese speakers’ ability to produce and perceive notoriously difficult English contrasts.
+Our focus is on productions of English plosives /b, d, g/ and /p, t, k/ that occur in coda position of phonological minimal pair words (i.e., bag and back).
 We will analyze whether and in what ways the training factor and the age factor affect a speaker's ability to produce the contrast between these plosives.
 A future goal is to measure the ‘native-likeness’ of the Cantonese speakers’ productions through comparison with native English speakers’ productions.

 Keywords: critical period; second language acquisition; phonology; perceptual training